NEARFoundation/transaction-tracking-app-original/README.md

 To run this project locally:

 1. Prerequisites: Make sure you've installed [Node.js] ≥ 12 and [Docker](https://docs.docker.com/get-docker/)
-1. `cp .env.local.example .env.local` and `cp .env.development.local.example .env.development.local` and then edit their values.
+1. `cp .env.local.example .env.local` and `cp .env.development.local.example .env.development.local` and `cp server/.env.example server/.env` and then edit their values.
 1. Install dependencies: `yarn install`
 1. Run the local development server: `yarn dev` (see `package.json` for a full list of `scripts` you can run with `yarn`)